Dr. Michael Kerwin

 US Southeast Regional Group

 Samford University's Mann Center for Ethics and Leadership in Birmingham, Alabama, hosted the first Southeast Regional Academic Integrity Conference in Spring 2013 at Samford.
 In a bit of a transition, future management of the US Southeast Regional Group will be handled by ICAI representatives from Kennesaw State University in Georgia, where a successful 2014 regional conference took place in October.
 Plans are in motion for 2015!

 Click here to visit the Southeast Regional Academic Integrity Conference website!

 ICAI Canada Consortium

-ICAI Canada held an informal round table discussion in February 2013 and voted to continue on as the ICAI Canada Consortium, holding their first all-day Canadian themed workshop at ICAI's 2014 International Conference in Jacksonville and another in 2015 in Vancouver.
-The group is organized by Troy Brooks of Brock University, Amanda McKenzie of University of Waterloo, and Jo Hinchliffe of Simon Fraser University.
-ICAI Canada has its own discussion ListServ, and a new web portal will be coming in Summer 2014.
-For details, please email CAI-L@clemson.edu.
+ICAI Canada held an informal round table discussion in February 2013 and voted to continue on as the ICAI Canadian Consortium, holding their first all-day Canadian themed workshop at ICAI's 2014 International Conference in Jacksonville and another in 2015 in Vancouver.
+The group is organized by Troy Brooks of University of Calgary, Amanda McKenzie of University of Waterloo, and Jo Hinchliffe of Simon Fraser University.
+ICAI Canada has its own discussion ListServ, and a new web portal that you can access here.